Daisy Keech Shows Off Killer Curves In Tiny Bandeau Top And Shorts

-American fitness model Daisy Keech dazzled fans on social media after she shared a a number of new photos on Tuesday, June 9.
+American fitness model Daisy Keech dazzled fans on social media after she shared a number of new photos on Tuesday, June 9.
 The bombshell posted the new content on her Instagram account for her 4.5 million followers, and it instantly caught the attention of thousands just minutes after going live.

 The 20-year-old was photographed outdoors for the slideshow, which consisted of two photos.
-Daisy glowed as she soaked up the sun’s rays and took center stage in the series, posing directly in front of camera while her white Porsche was behind her.
+Daisy glowed as she soaked up the sun’s rays and took center stage in the series of photos, posing directly in front of camera while her white Porsche was behind her.

 Her long platinum blond hair was parted in the middle and did not appear to be styled as it cascaded down her back and over her shoulders in natural-looking waves.

-Daisy looked to be sporting a full face of makeup for the images, a move that not only brought her natural facial features, but glammed them up a bit.
+Daisy looked to be sporting a full face of light makeup for the images, a move that not only brought out her natural facial features but also glammed them up a bit.
 The application looked to include a light-bodied foundation, a rosy pink blush, highlighter, sculpted eyebrows, eyeshadow, mascara, black eyeliner, and a light pink lipstick.

 Still, it was the model’s killer curves that stole the show, as she flaunted them with a casual-yet-revealing outfit.

-Her top, which was strapless, was a light beige color.
-The top did not leave much to the imagination as it tightly hugged her busty chest and exposed a bit of cleavage.
-The top also featured a cropped design that drew eyes toward her slim core.
+Her top, which was strapless, was a light beige color and did not leave much to the imagination as it tightly hugged her busty chest and exposed a bit of cleavage.
+It also featured a cropped design that drew eyes toward her slim core.

 She paired the top with a pair of athletic blue shorts that flaunted her curvy hips and pert derriere.
 She finished the look off with a pair of chunky beige sneakers.